 If you are unable to contact either of these numbers please phone G Adventures Regional Operations Manager Emergency Cell Phone: +212 06 13 54 20 21

-If you are unable for any reason to contact these numbers, please call the numbers listed below, which will connect you directly with our 24 hour Sales team, who will happily assist you.
+If you are unable for any reason to contact these numbers, please call the numbers listed below, which will connect you directly with our Sales team who will happily assist you.
+Hours of operation by region can be found here.

 Toll-free, North America only: 1 888 800 4100